NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Open Source Science.md

 ### Open Data

-<i class="fa fa-arrow-right"></i> **What:** "A description of data types, volume, formats, and (where relevant) standards”;
+<i class="fa fa-arrow-right"></i> **What:** "A description of data types, volume, formats, and (where relevant) standards”;<br>
---> **When**: “A description of the schedule for data archiving and sharing;” --> **Where**: “A description of the intended repositories for archived data, including mechanisms for public access and distribution;”
+<i class="fa fa-arrow-right"></i> **When**: “A description of the schedule for data archiving and sharing;”<br>
+<i class="fa fa-arrow-right"></i>  **Where**: “A description of the intended repositories for archived data, including mechanisms for public access and distribution;”<br>
-- [ ] **How**: “A discussion of how the plan enables long-term preservation of data;”
+<i class="fa fa-arrow-right"></i> **How**: “A discussion of how the plan enables long-term preservation of data;”<br>
-- [ ] **Who**: “A discussion of roles and responsibilities of team members in accomplishing the OSDMP.
-If funds are required for data management activities, these should be covered in the normal budget and budget justification sections of the proposal.”
+<i class="fa fa-arrow-right"></i> **Who**: “A discussion of roles and responsibilities of team members in accomplishing the OSDMP.
+If funds are required for data management activities, these should be covered in the normal budget and budget justification sections of the proposal.

 ### Open Software
-- [ ] Acknowledge that “software needed to validate the scientific conclusions of a peer-reviewed publication resulting from an award, e.g., data underlying figures, maps, and tables in a publication must be made available at the time of publication.”
+<i class="fa fa-arrow-right"></i> Acknowledge that “software needed to validate the scientific conclusions of a peer-reviewed publication resulting from an award, e.g., data underlying figures, maps, and tables in a publication must be made available at the time of publication.
     Include:
         - Expected software types
         - Repositories and timeline for sharing software
-    - Description of software that are exempt from software sharing requirements
+        - Description of software that are exempt from software sharing requirements<br>
-- [ ] Acknowledge that “the remaining scientifically useful software must be made available at the end of the award’”
+<i class="fa fa-arrow-right"></i> Acknowledge that the remaining scientifically useful software must be made available at the end of the award<br>
-- [ ] Acknowledge that “publicly available software projects developed under the grant must include a code of conduct and guidelines for contributors and when released, have a digital persistent identifier, such as a Digital Object Identifier, associated with it to support citation.”
+<i class="fa fa-arrow-right"></i> Acknowledge that “publicly available software projects developed under the grant must include a code of conduct and guidelines for contributors and when released, have a digital persistent identifier, such as a Digital Object Identifier, associated with it to support citation.”<br>
-- [ ] Acknowledge that “software should be released with an open, permissive license such as Apache 2.0, BSD 3-Clause “Revised” License, or MIT License.
-Any limitations to sharing the software should be described as part of the SMP.”
+<i class="fa fa-arrow-right"></i> Acknowledge that “software should be released with an open, permissive license such as Apache 2.0, BSD 3-Clause “Revised” License, or MIT License.
+Any limitations to sharing the software should be described as part of the SMP.”<br>

 ### Open Publications
-- [ ]  Acknowledge that the “as-accepted manuscript or the version of record of peer-reviewed publications must be made publicly available at the time of publication.
+<i class="fa fa-arrow-right"></i> Acknowledge that the “as-accepted manuscript or the version of record of peer-reviewed publications must be made publicly available at the time of publication. <br>

 Note: There are two options for how to comply with this requirement:
     (1) the manuscript is individually uploaded to NASA PubSpace by the time of publication or